List of parks in Toronto

-The following is a list of the parks in the city of Toronto, Ontario, Canada.
+The following is a list of notable parks in the city of Toronto, Ontario, Canada.
 The appearance of Toronto's ravines was altered by floods caused by Hurricane Hazel in October 1954 shortly after the establishment of Metropolitan Toronto and many of Toronto's parks were established in the resulting floodplain.

 Municipal parks

-The following parks are maintained by Toronto Parks, Forestry and Recreation Division:
+The following notable parks are maintained by Toronto Parks and Recreation Division:

-0–9

-Note that these parks will later be given official names as these are tentative names from the city.